R.E.M. discography: 2010s

+"—" denotes a recording that did not chart or was not released in that territory.

 Fan club-exclusive holiday singles

 From 1988 through 2011, R.E.M. rewarded members of their official fan club with special, exclusive Christmas singles.
 These singles featured exclusive content, such as recordings of Christmas songs, cover songs, original material and live content.

 On September 21, 2011, R.E.M. announced on their official website that their fan club would no longer accept new members or renewals following their disbandment.
 Consequently, Christmas singles ceased continuation that year, with an overall total of 24 singles.